Hike and Kayak Abel Tasman National Park

 It’s our most active itinerary, perfect for people who like to challenge themselves by getting out of their comfort zone, all the while enjoying the comforts of home after a big day in the outdoors.
-In addition to exploring Abel Tasman, you’ll spend the night on world-famous Milford Sound, hike a section of the Routeburn Track, star gaze at Mount Cook, swim with dolphins, explore the colourful town of Nelson and kayak the tranquil Okarito Lagoon on the wild West Coast…and that’s just to name a few of the highlights!
+In addition to exploring Abel Tasman, you’ll enjoy a boat cruise through the world-famous Milford Sound, hike a section of the Routeburn Track, star gaze at Mount Cook, swim with dolphins, explore the colourful town of Nelson and kayak the tranquil Okarito Lagoon on the wild West Coast…and that’s just to name a few of the highlights!

 The Kiwi Classic is a bucket-list New Zealand adventure for the explorers and endorphin chasers among us.
 If you’re only going to be in New Zealand once and Abel Tasman has you hooked, this is the best way to do it.